AU-BCE-EE/STM/README.md

 4. Browse to `bin/Windows/w_ifort_runtime. . .exe` and double-click then accept the default settings to install necessary libraries
 5. Restart your computer

-## Linux
+## Linux and macOS
 1. Download [`bin/Linux/stm`](https://github.com/sashahafner/STM/raw/master/bin/Linux/stm) and move it to the appropriate location
 2. Set file permissions to executable (e.g., `sudo chmod +x stm`)

 # Compilation
 The model code is in `src/stm.f90`.
-On Linux with the GNU Fortran 95 compiler, it can be compiled with the following command to create the the binary file `stm`.
+On Linux or macOS with the GNU Fortran 95 compiler, it can be compiled with the following command to create the the binary file `stm`.

 ```
 gfortran stm.f90 -o stm
 ```

 Information on the free GNU compiler is available online.
-It can be installed with `sudo apt install gfortran`.
+It can be installed on Linux with `sudo apt install gfortran`.

 # Running STM
 For several detailed examples and some explanation, see the [STM-applications repo](https://github.com/sashahafner/STM-applications).